 Series 4: Report Files

 The collection was acquired sometime prior to 1986.
 The collection was donated by Commission staff members, including Alexander Morgan Capron and Barbara Mishkin.
+Transcripts for meetings 9 and 18 are the gift of Father Robert C. Baumiller, 1991.
 Some materials found in the collection may have been acquired from other sources.
+The accessions associated with this collection are 001, 022, and 045.

 The collection was processed in 1987 by Anita Nolen.
 An updated and expanded guide to the collection was prepared by Laura Ruth Barry, Laura Guidry-Grimes, and Charles N. Norton and published in March 2014.
 A resource record for the collection as created in ArchivesSpace at this time.
 In 2020, John Zarrillo updated the guide for DACS-compliance.